Hardy inequalities for magnetic $p$-Laplacians: Introduction

 \subsection{Structure of the paper.}

 The paper is organised as follows.
-For the sake of completeness, in the first part of Section \ref{sec2} we give a short proof of \eqref{LpHardy}.
-We also sketch main ideas of the proofs of Propositions \ref{critical}--\ref{prop2} pointing out some precise references, since they represent classical results frequently stated in the literature in a form or another.
-In the last part of Section~\ref{sec2} we establish Theorem \ref{main_th_3}.
-Theorem \ref{main_th_1} is discussed and proved in Section \ref{sec3}.
-Finally, in Section \ref{sec4} we give a direct proof of Theorem \ref{th3}.
+In Section \ref{sec2} we briefly present some well-known aspects of free $p$-Laplacian and the magnetic-free Hardy inequality in $L^p$.
+For the sake of completeness, we give some short proofs and sketch main ideas of inequality \ref{LpHardy} and Propositions \ref{critical}--\ref{prop2} pointing out some precise references, since they represent classical results frequently stated in the literature in a form or another.
+In Section \ref{sec3} we analyze the magnetic $p$-Laplacian for general smooth and closed magnetic fields and we prove Theorems \ref{main_th_1}-\ref{main_th_3}.
+We also show some very useful preliminary lemmas, i.e. Lemmas \ref{Hardy_outside_ball}-\ref{lema2}.
+Finally, in Section \ref{sec4} we are devoted to Aharonov-Bohm fields potentials and we mainly prove Theorem \ref{main_th_4} and a direct proof of Theorem \ref{th3}.